celery/celery/docs/getting-started/next-steps.rst

 control commands are received by every worker in the cluster.

-You can also specify one or more workers to act on the request using the :option:`--destination <celery inspect --destination>` option, which is a comma separated list of worker host names:
+You can also specify one or more workers to act on the request using the :option:`--destination <celery inspect --destination>` option.
+This is a comma separated list of worker host names:

 .. code-block:: console